Larry Pearce, nephew

 As my family grew and we became busier and busier and their trips north became fewer and fewer, I regret to say that we didn’t see as much of them.
 My father Ralph did fly down to spend some time with his brother before his death in 1990.
-We met Esther a few years ago at a condo David had bought in a resort at the eastern edge of Somerset County where we live.
+We met Esther once at a condo David had bought in a resort at the eastern edge of Somerset County where we live.
 When my father passed away in February of 2002, Esther, Wayne, Vivian and Kathy drove non-stop from Florida and Virginia to Mars to be at his funeral.
 In 2010 my sister Ellen, wife Susan, and I had lunch with the Orlando Pearces while we were touring the Magic Kingdom.
 The next year, over two and a half decades after Howard died, we all re-established contact with Howard’s descendants at a 93rd birthday celebration for Esther in Orlando.
 Many of these same people gathered again for her burial in 2016.

 We are now in the process of updating the Howard and Esther Pearce family tree so check back again: